TheFinix13/FHIR-Tutorial-Java/readMe/Intro to FHIR/FHIR-RESOURCES.md

 4. Resource Search Params
 - This section lists the search parameters that can be used to query the resource explaining how to request specific data from a server to avoid complexity in data retrieval processes.
 - (e.g. Rather than going into the address field of the patient resource, you can simply query (_patient.address.city, patient.address.state, patient.address.postalcode_) to get the address details.)
-- search parameters either return "String, token, reference, date" etc. data types.
+- search parameters either return "String, token, accountReference, date" etc. data types.

 Click here to view a Patient example in either XML or JSON format:
 # [Patient Example](https://hl7.org/fhir/patient-example.html)